1j01/react-script/README.md

 a single class name,
-a single string with multiple class names, an object where the keys are the class names and the values are whether they should be present, or an array of any of the preceeding.
+a single string with multiple class names, an object where the keys are the class names and the values are whether they should be present, or an array of any of the preceding.
 Nully values are ignored, allowing for conditionals.

 The whole library tries to be pretty flexible.